cake-tech/cake_wallet/howto-build-ios.md

 `$ flutter pub get`

-Your CakeWallet binary will be built with cryptographic salts, which are used for secure encryption of your data.
+Your Cake Wallet binary will be built with cryptographic salts, which are used for secure encryption of your data.
 You may generate these secret salts with the following command:

 `$ flutter packages pub run tool/generate_new_secrets.dart`